 20. Parents introduce their children to the arts, encourage them to participate, and support their efforts.

-21. Parents severely restrict television viewing.
+21. Parents severely restrict screen time.

 22. Parents don’t hold one sibling up as an example to another.
 In other words, they don’t say, “Why can’t you be more like your sister?”

 23. Parents never draw comparisons between their child and another family member who may be a poor role model.
 In other words, they don't say, “You’re just like your no-good jailbird cousin!”

 24. When parents hear these words…Can I help?
 Can I do it?
 Can I watch?
 They say yes, if it’s safe.

 25. Parents hold education, hard work, and achievement in the highest esteem.

 26. Parents don’t excuse or make excuses for their children's poor behavior.

 27. Parents take their children to the library regularly and read to them daily, beginning when they’re infants and continue until they're reading on their own.